Master7130/LinearAlgebra/README.md

 Files Included:

-vector.py - contains the class and functions that provide the key functionality of the library
+vector.py - contains the class and functions that provide the key functionality of the module

 vector_input.py - contains the class and functions that are used by vector.py